-- Code that breaks the build or disables / removes needed tests to pass - Code that doesn't pass our Quality Gate see the Style Guide and Sonar. - Code that belongs in an Extension or a New Service - Code that might break existing implementations the software can evolve and change, but the community needs to know about it first!
+- Code that breaks the build or disables / removes needed tests to pass - In case developers expect they may not be able to fix Sonar/tests/build issues within a working day, breaking changes should be reverted. - Code that doesn't pass our Quality Gate see the Style Guide and Sonar. - Code that belongs in an Extension or a New Service - Code that might break existing implementations the software can evolve and change, but the community needs to know about it first!